Internet talk radio: History

 In 1993, Carl Malamud launched Internet talk radio which was the "first computer-radio talk show, each week interviewing a computer expert."
 This was Internet radio only insofar as it was conceptually a radio show on the Internet.
 As late as 1995, Internet talk radio was not available via multicast streaming; it was distributed "as audio files that computer users fetch one by one."
 However Malamud was among the foremost proponents of multicasting technology.
 In late 1994, his Internet Multicasting Service was set to launch RTFM, a multicast Internet radio news station.
 In January 1995, RTFM's news programming was expanded to include "live audio feeds from the House and Senate floors."

 A 1995 UK experiment in Internet talk radio was set up by Marc Eisenstadt and colleagues at the Open University's Knowledge Media Institute in collaboration with the BBC's Open University Production Unit.
 Called "KMi Maven Of The Month" (maven = expert or connoisseur), the events featured interviews with experts in Human Computer Interaction, New Media and Artificial Intelligence, and deployed a combination of streaming audio, web-chat, phone-ins and live video.
 The first event, an interview with Henry Lieberman of the MIT Media Lab, took place on 18 October 1995.
-That event used a mixture of least-common-denominator technology available at that time: 14.4kbit/s dialup modems, Netscape, RealAudio, CU-SeeMe, email, web forms and chat windows for questioners, as well as landline telephony to connect questioners to the live audio stream after they had provided their phone numbers to the production team.
+That event used a mixture of least-common-denominator technology available at that time: 14.4 kbit/s dialup modems, Netscape, RealAudio, CU-SeeMe, email, web forms and chat windows for questioners, as well as landline telephony to connect questioners to the live audio stream after they had provided their phone numbers to the production team.